RickStrahl/Westwind.Wpf.Statusbar/README.md

 * Icon animation for state change
 * Animated progress icon
 * Icon and text reversion to a default message and icon
+* Stock icons provided, but you can override with any ImageSource

 ## Usage